sgryjp/sort-lrkw/README.md

-# diff-lrkw
+# sort-lrkw
-Diff tool to compare exported Adobe Lightroom Keywords
+A command to sort a keyword file exported from Adobe Lightroom 5.